karate/tmux/intro_to_tmux.md

 # Introduction to tmux

 Tmux is a **terminal multiplexer**.
 Using tmux we can create, access and control terminals from a single terminal.
-Tmux sessions can be detached, and continue running in the background, then we can reattach.
+Tmux sessions can be detached, continue running in the background, and then reattached.
 This is extremely helpful and it is one of the coolest features of tmux.
 To get up and running with tmux, you need to learn some tmux commands.

 ## Installation